Kylie Jenner Arrives In Monaco In Style, Rocks Crop Top And Tight Pants

 If it feels like Kylie Jenner has been on vacation for forever, it’s because it’s true.
 Well, sort of.

 It has in fact been a busy summer for the Keeping Up With The Kardashians star, who has been touring all over southern Europe in her million-dollar megayacht.
-She has been the past couple of weeks in Italy and France, and on Friday, she decided to amp up the billionaire vibe by heading to Monte Carlo, in Monaco.
-As per expected, Kylie made a grand entrance as she rocked an expensive outfit to enter the equally expensive capital.
+She has spent the past couple of weeks in Italy and France, and on Friday, she decided to amp up the billionaire vibe by heading to Monte Carlo, in Monaco.
+As expected, Kylie made a grand entrance as she rocked an expensive outfit to enter the equally expensive capital.

-According to Hollywood Life, the 22-year-old was spotted donning a baby blue crop t-shirt, which she paired with matching blue ruched drawstring pants, as she disembarked her yacht.
+According to Hollywood Life, the 22-year-old was spotted wearing a baby blue crop t-shirt, which she paired with matching blue ruched drawstring pants, as she disembarked her yacht.
 The casual yet stylish ensemble allowed her to flaunt her toned midriff and curvy booty, with the pants hugging her world-famous hourglass figure perfectly.

-But, of course, Kylie couldn’t help but take her outfit to the next level by adding a couple of very expensive items.
+Of course, Kylie couldn’t help but take her outfit to the next level by adding a couple of very expensive items.
 She completed her look with a pair of white Balenciaga Track Trainers, which cost $895, and some super cool Dior reflective sunglasses, which sell for $289.

 The Kylie Cosmetics founder also added a few accessories to the ensemble, including a pair of large hoop earrings, a few rings across her fingers, and a deep purple faux crocodile-skin handbag.
 Her dark raven locks were tied into a sleek bun, and she appeared to be wearing minimal makeup.
 As she got off the boat, she also carried an olive green jacket on her arm.
-As per Hollywood Life, her beau, rapper Travis Scott, was also with her, and the two enjoyed a romantic meal with the sunset in the background.
+Per Hollywood Life, her beau, rapper Travis Scott, was also with her, and the two enjoyed a romantic meal with the sunset in the background.

 Kylie Jenner reveals her honed curves in quirky ruched trousers as she sails into Monaco with beau Travis Scott on the latest leg of her 22nd birthday celebrations https://t.co/pk43W0sCSJ